Prepare for sleep with Yin Yoga

 How Yin Yoga Prepares You for Sleep

-Yin Yoga is a great practice to switch to night mode, to find your Yin-side and turn inwards:
+Yin Yoga is a great practice to switch to night mode, to find your Yin-side and turn inwards.
+I recently taught a Workshop on sleep and how to use Yin Yoga, acupressure to prepare you for sound sleep.

 Release of physical tension: switch to rest & digest mode

-Yin Yoga involves long-held, passive poses that target the deeper connective tissues and gently stimulates the energy channels (meridians).
+We use long-held, passive poses in Yin Yoga that target the deeper connective tissues and gently stimulate the energy channels (meridians).
 This slow pace soothes the nervous system, reduces stress hormones and encourages a sense of calm.
+This is our entry point.

 Slowing down to quiet the mind